 2. Get clear on whether you want to share a fitness pursuits with others, or whether solitude helps you to top yourself up.
 (Workout partners can be a great motivational boost)

-3. Promise yourself to spend at least 20 minutes every day doing something that is good for your body.
-(It is easier to maintain a habit if you do it every day).
+3. Promise yourself to spend at least 20 minutes every alternative day doing something that is good for your body.
 This will leave you feeling great about yourself.

 4. Connect up with other people who enjoy getting active.
 Spending time with people who share your desire will inspire and encourage you.
 This can be contagious.